ATTRACT BIRDS TO YOUR GARDEN AS NATIVE AMERICANS ONCE DID

-Long ago, Native Americans recognized the benefit of bringing purple martin colonies to their villages, so they would hang natural gourds as nests to attract them.
+Long ago, Native Americans recognized the benefits of bringing purple martin colonies to their villages and so they would hang.

 In the villages, purple martins' playful behavior and happy singing provided endless entertainment, but when predators approached, they were quick to alert the tribe with a distinctive alarm call.

 The Bird Cycles